newtheatre/history-project/_content/docs/contributing.md

 #### Writing a good commit message

-Using git we can see _what_ changed in a particular commit, only a good commit message can tell us _why_.
+Using git we can see _what_ changed in a particular commit, but a good commit message can tell us _why_.
 This is very important for the future when other editors will be updating your work.
-In the case of show data, they'll need to know your sources and how credible information you've gathered is.
+In the case of show data, they'll need to know your sources and how credible the information you've gathered is.

 When writing commits, try and adhere to the following rules:

 1. Limit the subject line to **about 50 characters**.
-2. **Capitalize** the subject line and do not end it with a period.
+2. **Capitalize** the subject line and do not end it with a full stop.
 3. Use the **imperative tense** in the subject line.
 4. **Use the body to explain** what and why.